nicotuga13/Contractuo-Assignment-1/README.md

 -   Both pages need to be different vue components
 -   Once the task is created you need to push it into the vuex store
 -   The task index page needs to retrieve all the created tasks from the vuex store

+## Once completed

+When you complete the assignment you should create a new github repository, upload it and send us the link.